bpucker/KIPEs/README.md

 ### Genome sequence (genome assembly)

 A tBLASTn is applied to identify regions in the genome sequence, which might encode the desired peptide.
 As BLAST hits only indicate exons and might be fragmented, BLAST hits are group to putative genes.
 Fragments of a putative gene are extended to account for incomplete hits at exon borders.
 This includes the detection of splice sites (currently only canonical GT-AG combinations).
 If full length peptide sequences are provided as query, the stop codon should be indicated by a * at the end of the peptide sequence.
+We recommend to run a proper gene prediction tool like [AUGUSTUS](https://github.com/Gaius-Augustus/Augustus) or [GeMoMa](http://www.jstacs.de/index.php/GeMoMa) if possible.
+These dedicated tools will outperform the very basic gene structure identification methods implemented in KIPEs in most cases.

 ## Result files
+### HTML summary ###
+The final output of KIPEs is a HTML document called 'SUMMARY.html'.
+This table shows the best candidates for all steps in the pathway.
+It is possible to specify the order of genes in a pathway using the `--pathway` option (see below for details).
+Previously described amino acid residues are checked in all candidate sequences and the results are summarized in this table.
+Mismatches of conserved residues are indicated by highlighting in red.

 ### Similarity matrix

 One similarity matrix is generated per bait sequence file.
-The similarity of all candidates against all baits is displayed.
+The similarity of all candidate sequences against all bait sequences is displayed.
+Although this table is generated as a text file, it is possible to open these files as tables (e.g. with [Calc](https://www.libreoffice.org/discover/calc/)).

 ### Conserved residues

 The presence of all conserved residues is analysed in all candidate sequences.
 Presence/absence are indicated in a table comprising all sequences and all residues.
+A summary of these results is diplayed in a HTML file as described above.

 ### Conserved regions